 This show is incredibly clever and happens every 10 minutes nightly.
 A combination of light, projections, and music make the animals on the Tree of Life come to life.
+Currently, the show features animals and themes inspired by The Lion King.
 The show is impossible to describe but you shouldn’t miss it.

 Rivers of Light – We Are One